rmluck/NFL-Mock-Draft-Simulator/README.md

 ## 📖 Overview

 Full-stack web application designed and developed to simulate NFL draft scenarios, allowing users to control specific teams, make real-time draft selections, and view draft results dynamically.
 Built with a React frontend and FastAPI backend, using PostgreSQL for data management.
-Deployed with Netlify and Render.
+Deployed with Netlify, Render, and Supabase.

 **Target Users** are both casual and diehard NFL fans and analysts who want a hands-on mock draft experience to simulate NFL draft scenarios.